neondatabase/autoscaling/ARCHITECTURE.md

        that scales those resources up.
        * This has the same connection flow as the earlier patch request.

-[connects to the VM informant]: #agent-informant-protocol-details
+[connects to the VM monitor]: #agent-monitor-protocol-details

 ### Node pressure and watermarks